shadows-eye/sr5-marketplace/README.md

 This module requires the following:
 - Foundry VTT version 13
-- Shadowrun 5e game system
+- Shadowrun 5e game system on minimum 0.30.0

 ### Installing the Module